Triple sec liqueurs

-Words by: Simon Difford
+Words by Simon Difford

 Triple Sec refers to a style of orange flavoured liqueur which is clear and typically between 20 and 40% alc./vol., although better quality examples are usually between 38 and 42% alc./vol..
 Triple sec liqueurs tend to be clean, strongly zesty orange and more straightforward in flavour than other styles of orange liqueur.

-Triple sec liqueurs are usually based on neutral spirit made from sugar beet due to its neutrality when compared to spirit made from grain, wine or sugar cane.
+Triple sec liqueurs are usually based on neutral spirit made from sugar beet due to its neutrality when compared to the spirit made from grain, wine or sugar cane.
 Dried orange peel is steeped in the neutral alcohol and then redistilled.
 The resulting highly concentrated orange flavoured spirit is blended with more neutral spirit, water and powdered beet sugar.

 Orange peels steeping in neutral spirit.
 The oranges are picked at their aromatic peak whilst still green.
 If allowed to ripen, essential oils in the skin would start to be drawn into the fruit.
-It is the powerful essential oils in the skin which flavour triple sec.
+It is the powerful essential oils in the skin that flavour triple sec.

-'Sec' is French for dry so 'triple sec' literally means 'triple dry', perhaps a reference to the triple distillation of the base alcohol, so originally indicating a high quality liqueur, and the flavour being provided by the skins of bitter [dry] rather than sweet oranges.
-However, Cointreau claim to have originated the term triple sec and say it is a reference to the three types of peel used in their liqueur: dried bitter peels, dried sweet peels and fresh sweet peels.
+'Sec' is French for dry so 'triple sec' literally means 'triple dry', perhaps a reference to the triple distillation of the base alcohol, so originally indicating a high-quality liqueur, and the flavour being provided by the skins of bitter [dry] rather than sweet oranges.
+However, Cointreau claims to have originated the term triple sec and say it is a reference to the three types of peel used in their liqueur: dried bitter peels, dried sweet peels and fresh sweet peels.
 And that 'sec' relates to the fact that Cointreau had a lower sugar content as the brand's higher quality spirit required less sugar compared to competitors that used more sugar to soften their rough spirits.